 Gather all the required documents and call the parish office to schedule an appoinment with Fr.
 Pedro.

 We look forward to hearing from you soon!

 PARENTS PLEASE NOTE:

 You must register for Baptism ONE MONTH before the date of the Baptism.
-Your child will NOT be added to the Baptism list until ALL your documentation has been turned in.
+Your child will NOT be added to the Baptism list until ALL documents have been turned in.